realt0w/team-builder/README.md

 ## This version is maintained by Own studio.
 [Old original version](https://github.com/MikeEbbe/team-builder/)
 * Responsiveness for phones has been added.
-* I have temporarily disabled the scout players in order to decrease loading times and lag.
-There were over 1000 scout players (over half of all Inazuma players), which caused the loading times to increase quite a lot.
-Therefore I have temporarily disabled them and in the meantime will be looking too fix the issue.

 ## Functionality
 Currently you can choose from all Inazuma Eleven 1, 2, 3, GO, Chrono Stones and Galaxy players (and maybe Ares/Orion) characters will be added in a later version.